sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 ## Clone Jekyll seed

 In order to build a Docker image to run our Jekyll site we need an actual site to start with.
 Rather than creating one from scratch we’re going to use an open-source seed called [Lanyon][1] by Mark Otto.
-Go ahead and clone it now:
+Go ahead and **clone it now**:

     git clone https://github.com/poole/lanyon.git lanyon && cd $_